blackfireio/player/README.rst

 ++++++++++++++++++++++

-HTTP redirections are never followed automatically to let you write expectations and assertions on all requests:
+HTTP redirections are never followed automatically to let you write expectations and assertions on redirect responses:

 .. code-block:: blackfire